Keeping Trucks Safe and Ready for the Long Haul

-Medium and Heavy Truck Technology (MHTT) is an A.A.S degree program that enables students to gain hands-on, practical knowledge and service of medium and heavy vehicle and equipment platforms, including trucks, buses, tractor-trailer systems, and off-road equipment.
+Students will learn to diagnose and repair the various systems in medium and heavy trucks including electrical systems, HVAC, drivetrain systems and more.
 Courses are designed to prepare students to take the industry-recognized Automotive Service Excellence (ASE) Medium/Heavy Truck Service certifications (T1-T8) exams.
 The courses are both aligned and in compliance with the Automotive Service Excellence Education Foundation (ASEEF) to provide industry-certified quality of instruction and accreditation.
-MHTT courses are also part of two professional certificates offered at the College which provide a practical skillset and allow a student to gain quick entry into the industry.
+We offer two professional certificates in Medium and Heavy Truck Technology as well for those looking to gain a practical skillset and quick entry into the industry.

 This program will be located in our state-of-the-art facilities at the Career and Advanced Technology Center (CATC).